nexusformat/definitions/manual/source/motivations.rst

 attended by representatives
 of a range of neutron and X-ray facilities.
 The NeXus API was released in late 1997.
-:index:`Basic motivations <!NeXus basic motivation>` for this standard were:
+Basic motivations for this standard were:

 #. :ref:`SimplePlotting`